Packing up all your stuff and moving to another country is a big decision, one that’s tough to make without knowing all the pros and cons.

 There are tons of parks, green spaces and mountains you can decompress in.

-This is a big one for me that has gradually worsened over the years.
+This is a big disadvantage for me that has gradually worsened over the years.
 Friends of mine living in Beijing remarked that the air was so clean when they visited, so it might not be a problem for you.

 The good news is that if you get a modern apartment and invest 100 USD in an air purifier, you’ll avoid a lot of it.
 You can always try living outside major cities for better air quality.